Voice-overs love to talk. Sometimes, they even get paid for it.

 For us to really listen, we need to be in the moment.

 To me, the ability to be in the moment is an essential life skill.
 There are many ways to achieve this state of mind, and some are more esoteric than others.
 I like to close my eyes, and slow down my breathing.
-After watching a documentary about Spartacus-star Andy Whitfield, I added the following mantra to quiet my mind:
+After watching a moving documentary about Spartacus-star Andy Whitfield, I added the following mantra to quiet my mind:

 Close your eyes.